UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_09.md

 Notes:

-We can also find the distances to a new “test” or “query” city.
+Next, let’s find the distances to a given query point.

-This time we add a second argument in `euclidean_distances()` which has the coordinates of our query point.

-This produces an array with the distances from each city to the query point we specified.
+Before we were calculating the distances between all the cities in our training dataset to all other cities in the same set.

+But what if instead, we are given this new query point which does not occur in our training data.

+So, suppose we have the query point with a longitude value of -80 and a latitude value of 25.

+We want to find the training example that’s most similar to this query point.

+How can we do that?

+First, we calculate the distances from a credit point to all examples in our training set.

+We are showing the distances of our query point to the first five cities in our training data.

+Next, we find out which city from our training data the query point is closest to.

+It turns out that the city at index 147 is close to our point with the Euclidean distance between the two equal to 3.838.

 ---